 Now, it might sound strange that the first being you 'summon' will be yourself but chances are, you aren't scared of yourself.
 You probably aren't scared of your spirit guides, either.
 So they're a good place to start.

-- Wipe down the ouija board and planchette with a damp cloth rinsed in warm salty water.
+- Wipe down the ouija board and planchette with a damp cloth rinsed in warm, slightly-saline water.
 (Do this every time you use it.)